Enhancing Relationships with the Right Support and Information

 Relationships don’t come with guarantees, and a strengths based approach to relationships isn’t a magic formula for happy ever after.
 It is an attitude that increases your chances of developing the positive qualities in a relationship and of really enjoying the enjoyable parts.

 This approach helps to build more resilient relationships.
 It doesn’t mean they will always last, but it does mean that problems tend to stay in proportion.
 Instead of isolating you from each other, your awareness of good feeling and trust in your relationship isolates the problems.

 An appreciative way of seeing your relationships can transform them.
-So if you want to put more zing into your important relationships focusing on what works might be worth a try.
+So if you want to put more zing into your important relationships put more focus into what is working.